 If you are a government employee or work for select non-profit organizations, this retirement option is undoubtedly for you.
 Offered by your employer, the 457(b) is similar to the 401(k) with one important distinction: you do not pay a 10% penalty if you retire before age 59 ½.
 This is an incredibly attractive feature.

 All contributions are pre-tax, which lowers your current tax liability (another major plus) and are often matched like a 401(k).
 You have the option to invest this account in mutual funds or annuities; both are conservative, steady-growth securities.

 Finally, you do not pay taxes on these funds until you decide to withdraw.

-The Health Savings Account (HSA) is a tax-savings marvel.
-A HSA allows individuals to contribute up to $3,600 pre-tax (as of 2021) to their account.
+The Health Savings Account (HSA) is a tax savings marvel.
+An HSA allows individuals to contribute up to $3,600 pre-tax (as of 2021) to their accounts.

 Why is this account so important?
 Because it offers a triple-threat advantage to you in beating your tax liability.

 Pre-tax contributions.
 This allows you to contribute pre-tax dollars for health-related expenses.
 You have more purchasing power in using pre-tax dollars, and your tax liability is lowered for the year.